-- The percentage of the direct investments and internal active funds compliant with the RBC Policy: 100% - The percentage of the financial product's assets invested, through internal and/or external active and/or passive funds, in funds categorised as Article 8 and Article 9 under the SFDR regulation: Above 75% - The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation : 37.3%

-...and compared to previous periods ?
+- The percentage of the direct investments and internal active funds compliant with the RBC Policy: 100%; - The percentage of the financial product's assets invested in securities selected based on either the best-in-class approach or sustainable thematic approach: 97.4% - The percentage of the financial product's portfolio invested in "sustainable investments" as defined in Article 2 (17) of the SFDR regulation: 56.9%; - The percentage of the financial product's portfolio invested in investments aligned with the EU Taxonomy: 2.7% - ...and compared to previous periods?

-Not applicable for the first periodic report.
+Not appplicable for the first periodic report.